NagorBezi/PyCamera/README.md

 # PyCamera
-This camera that accesses your webcam.
+This camera accesses your webcam.
 It might take a little while for the window to load.
 Press 'q' to exit, 'cause that's the only way.

 Requirments: